CodingPanda-CodeBase/Notes/Sublime/SetupGuide.md

         "working_dir" : "$file_path"
       }
    ```
+8. Save it as **C++17 Build.sublime-build**.
-5. Note: we are setting the program timeout to 2 seconds means, program will be auto terminated after 2 secs.
+8. Note: We are setting the program timeout to 2 seconds means, program will be auto terminated after 2 secs.
 It will help to avoid forever execution of programs.

 ### For Linux
 Same steps, just use following snippet: